 Annually, more than 15 million people worldwide experience a stroke, with three-quarters grappling with issues such as arm and hand impairment, weakness and paralysis.
 Despite the old adage to “Use it or lose it,” for stroke survivors, this can be easier said than done.

 Breaking this habit, known as “arm nonuse” or “learned nonuse,” can improve strength and prevent injury.
 But, determining how much a patient utilizes their weaker arm outside clinical settings is challenging.
-In a classic case of observer’s paradox, necessitating covert measurements for natural behavior.
+Addressing arm nonuse requires accurate assessment, which is challenging due to the “observer’s paradox.”
+Patients often alter their behavior when they know they are being observed, making it difficult to gather data on their natural arm usage.

 Now, USC researchers have developed a novel robotic system designed to collect precise data on how stroke survivors use their arms spontaneously.
 The pioneering method, outlined in a paper published in the November 15 issue of Science Robotics, uses a robotic arm to track 3D spatial information.